ccarruitero/makemehapi/exercises/hello_hapi/problem.md

-Create a hapi server that listens on a port passed from the command line and replies with "Hello hapi" when an HTTP GET request is sent to `/` .
+Create a hapi server that listens on a port passed from the command line and replies with "Hello World!" when an HTTP GET request is sent to `/` .

 The workshop will execute requests against the server and verify the output.